reactive-streams/reactive-streams-jvm/tck/README.md

 @Test public void optional_spec104_mustSignalOnErrorWhenFails() throws Throwable
 ```

 ... means that this test case is optional, it covers a *MAY* or *SHOULD* Rule of the Specification.
-This prefix is also used if more configuration is needed in order to run it, e.g. `@Additional(implement = "createErrorStatePublisher") @Test` signals the implementer that in order to include this test case in his test runs, (s)he must implement the `Publisher<T> createErrorStatePublisher()` method.

 ```java
 @Test public void stochastic_spec103_mustSignalOnMethodsSequentially() throws Throwable